henryw374/henryw374.github.io.old/_posts/2021-08-16-clojurescript-datetime-lib-comparison.md

 called JS-Joda.

-It is also the underlying library for Juxt's [Tick](https://github.com/juxt/tick) which offers a powerful date-time API beyond what java.time offers.
+It is also the underlying library for Juxt's [Tick](https://github.com/juxt/tick) which provides a powerful date-time API beyond what java.time offers.
 In this blog post I am considering cljc.java-time instead of Tick, because I expect a larger proportion of readers will already have some familiarity with java.time's API.